Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Make a backup (snapshot) of your EBS volume at a point in time
 * Not necessary to detach volume to do snapshot, but recommended
-* Can copy snapshots across AZ or Region
+* **Can copy snapshots across AZ or Region**
 * EBS Snapshot Archive:
   * Move a snapshot to an "archive tier" which is cheaper
   * Takes within 24 to 72 hours for restoring the archive
-* Recycle Bin for EBS Snapshots
+* EBS Snapshots Features:
-  * Setup rules to retain deleted snapshots so you can recover them after an accidental deletion
-  * Specify retention (from 1 day to 1 year)

-#### EBS Snapshots Features

   * EBS Snapshot Archive
-  * Move a Snapshot to an 'archive tier' that is 75% cheaper
+    * Move a Snapshot to an 'archive tier' that is much cheaper
     * Takes within 24 to 72 hours for restoring the archive
   * Recycle Bin for EBS Snapshots
     * Setup rules to retain deleted snapshots so you can recover them after an accidental deletion
     * Specify retention(from 1 day to 1 year)
   * Fast Snapshot Restore(FSR)
     * Force full initialization of snapshot to have no latency on the first use($$$)

 #### EBS Volume Types

 * EBS Volumes come in 6 types
   * gp2 / gp3 (SSD): General purpose SSD volume that balances price and performance for a wide variety of workloads
   * io1 / io2 (SSD): **Highest-performance** SSD volume for mission-critical low-latency or high-throughput workloads
-  * st1 (HDD): Low cost HDD volume designed for frequently accessed, throughput- intensive workloads
+  * st1 (HDD): Low cost HDD volume designed for frequently accessed, throughput-intensive workloads
   * sc1 (HDD): **Lowest cost** HDD volume designed for less frequently accessed workloads
 * EBS Volumes are characterized in Size | Throughput | IOPS (I/O Ops Per Sec)
 * *Only gp2/gp3 and io1/io2 can be used as boot volumes*